U.S. Customs and Border Protection

 - Flight attendants will distribute an Immigration Arrival/Departure (I-94) record form on board the aircraft.

 - All visitors with a U.S. Visa must fill out an Immigration Arrival/Departure record form prior to admission into the U.S.

-- U.S. citizens, permanent residents in possession of a Green Card, Canadian citizens or citizens of Visa Waiver countries with an approved ESTA are not required complete an Immigration Arrival/Departure form.
+- U.S. citizens, permanent residents in possession of a Green Card, Canadian citizens or citizens of Visa Waiver countries with an approved ESTA are not required to complete an Immigration Arrival/Departure form.

-U.S. Customs and Border Protection is a diverse organization responsible for a wide ranging set of missions that protect the United States against terrorist, other criminals, and illegal activity while facilitating legitimate trade and travel.
-For additional information or answers for frequently asked questions,visit U.S. Customs and Border Protection.
+U.S. Customs and Border Protection is a diverse organization responsible for a wide-ranging set of missions that protect the United States against terrorist, other criminals, and illegal activity while facilitating legitimate trade and travel.
+For additional information or answers for frequently asked questions, visit U.S. Customs and Border Protection.